-Figure 2: Proposed four-tier system for OPTN transplant outcomes review
+Figure 3: Proposed four-tier system for OPTN transplant outcomes review, focusing on the top three tiers.

-The random selection component of Tier 2 and Tier 3 is intended to address concerns in the community about the ability to assess the true level of program underperformance at these lower hazard ratio thresholds.
+The random selection component of Tier 2 and Tier 3 was intended to address concerns in the community about the ability to assess the true level of program underperformance at these lower hazard ratio thresholds.
 Although the mathematics of the model used to review transplant program outcomes necessarily means that a hazard ratio greater than 1.0 indicates that the program experienced a greater number of events than what would be expected, the transplant community has indicated concerns with the model's ability to discriminate significant differences between programs plotted close together as a result of these analyses and the lack of available data to describe all patient risk profiles.
-The reviews that are prompted by these random selections will be similar to the initial reviews currently undertaken by the MPSC, including a focus on the program's quality improvement efforts.
-Additionally, as OPTN Bylaws Appendix D.3 (Quality Assessment and Performance Improvement (QAPI) Requirement) requires that all transplant hospitals, "develop, implement and maintain an ongoing, comprehensive and data-driven QAPI program," reviews driven by the random selection of programs in these tiers will be considered opportunities for the MPSC to communicate with members about their QAPI plans as they apply to transplant program outcomes performance.
-From this perspective, minimal resources should be required by transplant programs to respond to these reviews as programs will primarily be reporting on ongoing efforts at their institutions.
+The reviews that would have been prompted by these random selections would have been similar to the initial reviews currently undertaken by the MPSC, including a focus on the program's quality improvement efforts.
+Additionally, as OPTN Bylaws Appendix D.3 (Quality Assessment and Performance Improvement (QAPI) Requirement) requires that all transplant hospitals, "develop, implement and maintain an ongoing, comprehensive and data-driven QAPI program," reviews driven by the random selection of programs in these tiers would have been considered opportunities for the MPSC to communicate with members about their QAPI plans as they apply to transplant program outcomes performance.
+From this perspective, minimal resources would have been required by transplant programs to respond to these reviews as programs would primarily have been reporting on ongoing efforts at their institutions.

-Additionally, the Task Force to Reduce Disincentives to Transplantation (the Task Force) that participated in the development of these recommendations believed that, over multiple reporting cycles, most programs will commonly fluctuate between Routine Program Review Tier 2, Routine Program Review Tier 3, and As Expected or Better Tier 4.
-As such, the Task Force suggested that most programs will eventually be randomly selected and engaged by the MPSC, and that all transplant programs should expect to go through this process at some point.
-Because it is expected that almost all programs will eventually go through this MPSC review, this process should be viewed as routine of all transplant programs and not an action limited to programs with transplant outcome performance problems.
-Engaging the majority of programs in this manner will also make it more likely that the MPSC becomes aware of particularly successful quality improvement efforts, which the MPSC can use to better help members in need of process improvements and can share as appropriate to help create educational opportunities within the OPTN.
+Additionally, the Task Force to Reduce Disincentives to Transplantation (the Task Force) that participated in the development of these recommendations believed that, over multiple reporting cycles, most programs would have commonly fluctuated between Routine Program Review Tier 2, Routine Program Review Tier 3, and As Expected or Better Tier 4.
+As such, the Task Force suggested that most programs would eventually have been randomly selected and engaged by the MPSC, and that all transplant programs would have been expected to go through this process at some point.
+Because it would be expected that almost all programs would have eventually gone through this MPSC review, this process would be viewed as routine for all transplant programs and not an action limited to programs with transplant outcome performance problems.
+Engaging the majority of programs in this manner would have also made it more likely that the MPSC would become aware of particularly successful quality improvement efforts, which the MPSC could have used to better help members in need of process improvements and shared as appropriate to help create educational opportunities within the OPTN.

-Another advantage of the system detailed in this proposal is that it eliminates Bylaws that establish a different system for reviewing programs performing nine or fewer transplants in a two and a half year period.
-Eliminating these Bylaws simplifies how transplant programs are reviewed for outcomes by establishing a system that is consistent and applicable to all transplant programs, regardless of size.
+Another advantage of the system detailed in this proposal was that it would have eliminated Bylaws that establish a different system for reviewing programs performing nine or fewer transplants in a two and a half year period.
+Eliminating these Bylaws would have simplified how transplant programs are reviewed for outcomes by establishing a system that is consistent and applicable to all transplant programs, regardless of size.

-How was this proposal developed?
+How was this proposal developed